toddheasley/puptent/README.md

 An `ls` will reveal that a site skeleton has been created with the following:

-* `index.json` - Edit this to configure the site and manage pages
+* `index.json` - Configure the site and manage pages
 * `default.css` - Style the site with CSS
 * `apple-touch-icon.png` - Add a custom bookmark icon
 * `media` - Suggested (optional) directory for storing media associated with pages